alexbrazier/package-bundle/README.md

 ## Features

 * Download node modules as tgz which can then be imported into package manager or stored in repo
+* Hash check to make sure download is correct
 * Cache previous downloads, so you only download dependencies once
 * Download all package dependencies
 * Maintains npm registry folder structure to upload to package manager